nezzzumi/export-authy/README.md

 ## Export secrets from Authy

-This script automate the process of dumping secrets from Authy.
+This script automates the process of dumping secrets from Authy.

 It's useful for import them into another 2FA app.